-Prerequisite: AP Computer Science
+Prerequisite: AP Computer Science A

 This course continues the study of computer programming using Java.
-Students must have mastered the topics in AP CS.
-This mastery is needed for CS3's study of classic data structures including linked lists, stacks, queues, trees, heaps, priority queues, and their application to algorithms such as quick-sort and heap-sort.
+Students must have mastered the topics in AP Computer Science A. This mastery is needed because this course is a study of classic data structures including linked lists, stacks, queues, trees, heaps, priority queues, and their application to algorithms such as quick-sort and heap-sort.
 Students will also be introduced to graph theory and extend their knowledge of recursive algorithms.
 Other topics may be included, such as advanced GUI techniques, multi-threaded programs, networked applications, and number theory.
 Students in this course will receive the same weighted GPA as all AP Courses.
+This course can be used to satisfy the technology applications credit.

-Mobile Application Programming - (1 credit) (CTEC)
+Mobile Application Programming - (1 credit) (CTEC) 11th -12th grade

-Prerequisite: AP Computer Science, PAP Computer Science or Computer Science
+Prerequisite: AP Computer Science A, PAP Computer Science, or Computer Science

-Students are strongly recommended to complete AP Computer Science before attempting this advanced course.
+Students are strongly recommended to complete AP Computer Science A before attempting this advanced course.
 We will apply previously learned object-oriented programming techniques and rules of inheritance (super/sub classes, abstract classes, and interfaces) to Apple's iOS API's.
 Because of the dynamic nature of development for mobile devices, students will need to be independent learners; most apps will require significant research to complete, and students will work independently for most of the year.
+Significant group projects will expose students to the challenges of working in teams and develop project management & interpersonal skills.
 Students will code in the Swift programming language using the Xcode IDE, building apps for devices such as iPhone, iPod Touch, and iPad.
 Additionally, students will analyze the responsibility of software professionals regarding issues of the environment, ethics, health, safety, and diversity in society and in the workplace.